Execution of Steven Michael Woods Jr.: Execution

-In his last words, Woods stated:
+In his closing remarks, Woods stated:

 You're not about to witness an execution, you are about to witness a murder.
 I am strapped down for something Marcus Rhodes did.
 I never killed anybody, never.
 I love you, Mom.
 I love you, Tali.
 This is wrong.
 This whole thing is wrong.
 I can't believe you are going to let Marcus Rhodes walk around free.
 Justice has let me down.
 Alex Calhoun completely screwed this up! [changed from 'Alex Calhoun' to 'Somebody' in the Last Statement listed on the TDCJ Web site.
 Alex Calhoun was Woods' attorney.]
 I love you, too, Mom.
 Well Warden, if you are going to murder someone, go ahead and do it.
 Pull the trigger!
 It's coming.
 I can feel it coming.
 Goodbye everyone, I love you.

 Woods then took several deep breaths before all body movement stopped.
 A needle carrying the lethal drugs into his right arm pierced a green tattoo of a rose branch.
 The same distinctive tattoo had identified him when he was arrested.
 Woods was pronounced dead on September 13, 2011, at 6:22 p.m.
 Woods' was the 10th execution carried out in Texas in 2011 and the 474th since Texas resumed the death penalty in 1982.
-Woods was the second to last person to be allowed a special last meal before the state abolished last meal requests in September 2011.
+Woods was the second-to-last inmate granted a special last meal before the state abolished last-meal requests in September 2011.
 His last meal consisted of two pounds of bacon, four fried chicken breasts, five chicken fried steaks, two hamburgers with bacon and fries, twelve garlic bread sticks with marinara, a large four meat pizza, two sweet teas, root beers, Mountain Dews and Pepsis, and two pints of ice cream.
-His execution came a week before Lawrence Russell Brewer's, whose refusal to eat any of his extensive last meal caused Texas to end the tradition.
+His execution came a week before Lawrence Russell Brewer's, whose well-known refusal to eat any of his extensive last meal caused Texas to end the tradition.